RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Off-Site Backup

-Full system backups sufficient to recover from system failure shall be made on a periodic schedule, and described in a CA's CPS.
+Full system backups sufficient to recover from system failure shall be made on a periodic schedule, and described in a CA’s CPS.
 Backups are to be performed and stored off-site not less than once per week.
 At least one full backup copy shall be stored at an off-site location (separate from CA equipment).
 Only the latest full backup need be retained.
 The backup shall be stored at a site with physical and procedural controls commensurate to that of the operational CA.

 For legacy Federal PKIs operating an offline CA, the full system backup shall be performed each time the system is turned on or once a week, whichever is less frequent.